-We provide free and confidential information, advocacy and support to anyone over 13 in the Forth Valley area (Clackmannanshire, Falkirk and Stirling) affected by sexual violence.
+We provide free and confidential information, advocacy and support to anyone 13 and over in the Forth Valley area (Clackmannanshire, Falkirk and Stirling) affected by sexual violence.

 This includes survivors of sexual violence and their friends and families.
 We also provide advice, support and training to staff in other agencies who are working with survivors so they can provide a good response to survivors of sexual violence.

 We aim to be inclusive and welcoming to all, regardless of age, disability, gender reassignment, marriage and civil partnership status, pregnancy and maternity, race, religion or belief, sex, gender identity, intersex status or sexual orientation.

 Find out more about how we can support you.